SumiSastri/typescript-with-react/node-ts/readme.md

 - Inheritance - the properties and methods of objects can be reassigned to new objects, they will inherit the same types and values as the parent object.
 They eliminate redundant code

 - Abstraction - by default properties are public and available to all objects based on the objects prototypal inheritance.
 However some properties and methods can be contained privately within the object, or abstracted within the object.
 This makes the interface of this object with the rest of the code simpler.
 It also reduces the impact of change, private methods change the object without leaking to the code outside and causing side effects

 - Polymorphism - many forms of the object helps refactor code and make it simpler.
 For example you can eliminates long if/else and switch conditional statements to render different elements of the HTML DOM eg. ```element.render``` can be written as a method to render different HTML elements by creating a class with a render method - this concept is used in React and MVC (model, view, control) libraries whilst DOM manipulation is based on factory functions

 #### Functions
 Functions are objects with a block of logic.
 All functions are therefore methods.
+Functions are core building blocks of both JavaScript and TypeScript.
+They perform the key role of telling the code how to do things or what needs to be executed.

 Documentation for functions in typescript [https://www.typescriptlang.org/docs/handbook/functions.html]

-* Type inference every param has an assigned type that is inferred however these can be changed by explicit definition
+* Parameter type inference - params have an inferred type by use, but also can be explicitly defined
-* Default types - a default value can be added (eg. the empty string for middle name is a default type )
+* Default params - a default param can be added as a fall-back value
+* Rest param - these are placeholders for a list of params of the same type
-* Mandatory types - all types in an object are mandatory unless explicity notated as optional
+* Mandatory params - all params in the function are mandatory unless explicity notated as optional
-* Optional types - notated with question mark at end of all params
+* Optional params - notated with question mark
-* Union types - notated with the pipe symbol - allows the last name to be a string, undefined, or null
+* Union type params - notated with the pipe symbol - allows the last name to be a string, undefined, or null

 Function declaration - function name declared with the function keyword.
  ```